Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Seamless transitation to postgraduate professional programmes

 Both the full-time and the part-time Accounting and Control programmes give you access to the strong portfolio of postgraduate professional programmes in accountancy, controlling and EDP auditing offered by the VU’s School of Business and Economics.
 The part-time programme is often taken in combination with the postgraduate Accountancy programme.
-A carefully coordinated curriculum structure offers you an efficient track to complete the Master’s programme, any deficiency courses you may have to take, and the postgraduate programme.
+A carefully coordinated curriculum structure offers you an efficient track to complete the Master’s programme, any bridging courses you may have to take, and the postgraduate programme.
 For personal advice on how to combine the Accounting and Control (full-time or part-time) Master’s with one of the postgraduate programmes, based on your prior education, please visit the website of our Executive Education programme.

 Part-time programme